ThomasGITH/hotel-assignment/README.md

 # Hotel Manager Assignment
 This small project was made as an assignment for Maykin Media.
 It contains a small Django project that fetches CSV data over HTTP, transforms it into database data, and then uses it to provide a front-end for hotel managers.
 This README briefly describes some details of this project and how to get it up and running.

+Most of this README is about how to setup the project, but I also deployed a live-running version on [this page](http://84.105.39.248:8000) in case it doesn't work.

 ## Design Choices
 ### Database
 As database, SQLite was used.
 This is because for a small assignment like this, it is a quicker/easier setup than a 'dedicated' RDBMS such as MySQL.
 In a real project, I would use MySQL or a similar database system since it would likely have performance benefits.